BGSpiegl/GCparagon/README.md

 To activate BAM output, use the `--output-bam` flag.
 Be mindful of setting the `--temporary-directory` to a reasonable path! (i.e. high IOPS hardware if available + sufficient storage space available for tagged BAM etc.)

+To recreate the output for all three presets and 4 samples from [EGAS00001006963], run the [driver script](driver_scripts/drv_compute_GC_presets.sh) inside the activated conda environment:

+`python3 driver_scripts/drv_compute_GC_presets.sh`

+You might want to do this inside a tmux session from which you can detach.
+Preset 3 computations will take around 50 minutes for each sample.

 ### Contributors
 - Benjamin Spiegl ([BGSpiegl][github user])